 Run your models using the Flood Cloud service

-Use Flood Modeller's 1D river solver to model channels and river networks or its 2D solver to model surface water flow whilst linking to the 1D urban solver to model the interaction with and the impact on the drainage network.
+With Flood Modeller, you can use the 1D river solver to model river channels, or its 2D solver to model surface water flow, whilst linking to the 1D urban solver to model the interaction with and the impact on the drainage network.

-Where pipe networks overflow in the 1D urban solver, links to Flood Modeller's 1D river or 2D ADI solvers can be incorporated to model the resulting surface flows and possible flood scenarios for the area of interest.
+Where pipe or drainage networks overflow in the 1D urban solver, links to Flood Modeller's 1D river or 2D solvers can be incorporated to model the resulting surface flows and possible flood scenarios for the area of interest.

-Upon release of Flood Modeller 5.0, users of the new 1D-urban solver will be able to benefit from the GIS user interface and visualisation tools within Flood Modeller to quickly undertake their integrated modelling studies.
-They will also have the option of utilising the Flood Cloud service to run Flood Modeller models with the new 1D urban solver.
-Additionally, users will be able to benefit from the catalogue tool within Flood Modeller to organise and manage all data associated to a modelling project.
+Users of the 1D urban solver benefit from the GIS user interface and visualisation tools within Flood Modeller to quickly undertake their integrated modelling studies.
+They also have the option of utilising the Flood Cloud service.